Board of Directors

 Since 2008, Leo Krick has been the Director of Zone 3, which covers Sheridan and the western area of the county.
 Leo has been a resident of Yamhill County since 1987.

 He and his wife Mary are the owners of Cherryhill Ranch, a 209 acre family farm nestled in the foothills of Sheridan.
 Their farm produces All Natural Grass Fed Beef through a cow/calf operation.
 He recently built a state-of-the-art livestock barn that houses their animals during the winter months, capturing enough rainwater to meet all of their drinking water needs.
-He has reforested over 50 acres and has completed a number of other conservation projects earning him the 2002 Yamhill County Conservationist/Farmer of the Year Award.
+He has reforested over 50 acres and has completed a number of other conservation projects earning him the 2002 and 2016 Yamhill County Conservationist of the Year Awards.

 Leo’s other conservation interests include: Oak Savanna Restoration, Wildlife Enhancement and Water Quality.
 Leo also serves as a member of our Employee Relations Committee.